 This is a question that comes up when people first start learning Creole.
 I will give the short answer in this article but you can learn much more by diving into the information on Wikipedia.

-Think of a “creole” language as a “re-mix” of the original language.
+Think of a “creole” language as a “re-mix” of the parent language.
 After hundreds of years these become native tongues in their own right and well suited for their own special cultures.
+The worldwide empire of France resulted in many local remix versions, many of which developed even after the French were gone.

 The francophone language still holds strong influence, as French is the second official language of Haiti.
 Creole is a fully formed language with over 12 million native speakers, it has roots in French but has advanced to fit the unique culture of Haiti.